AnesFoufa/trivia/journal.md

 ## Better names
 The property how_many_players that returns an integer should be names nb_players.
 Since it is not used outside the class, it should be protected (prefixed by a underscore).

+## Property extraction and encapsulation
+[Properties](https://realpython.com/python-property/) are one of the most useful features.
+It disguises function calls as attributes access update.
+So no more setters and getters.

+Extract property is a pythonic version of the [Extract function](https://refactoring.com/catalog/extractFunction.html) pattern.